-During his tenure, the Milken Institute's annual Global Conference has become one of the world's premier business, finance and policy gatherings.
+Under Klowden's leadership, the Milken Institute's annual Global Conference has become one of the world's premier business, finance and policy gatherings.
 As its agenda has grown steadily more ambitious, the conference has become a major media event, recognized for its effectiveness at bringing together the public and private sectors for constructive problem-solving.
-Klowden has also overseen creation of the Milken Institute Associates, a network of supporters that provides the Institute with a deep pool of expertise.
+Klowden has also overseen creation of the Milken Institute Associates and the Young Leaders Circle, networks of supporters around the globe that provide the Institute with a deep pool of expertise.

-Klowden has led the creation of multiple specialized research centers at the Institute, including the California Center, the Israel Center and the Center for a Sustainable Energy Future.
-During his tenure, the Institute has expanded its use of Financial Innovations Labs, high-level workshops that convene multidisciplinary experts to solve specific economic, environmental and policy problems.
+Klowden has led the creation of multiple specialized research centers at the Institute, including the Asia Center, the California Center, FasterCures, the Center for Financial Markets, the Center for the Future of Aging, the Center for Jobs and Human Capital, the Center for Public Health, and the Center for Strategic Philanthropy.
+Also during Klowden's tenure, the Institute has expanded its use of Financial Innovations Labs, high-level workshops that convene multidisciplinary experts to solve specific economic, environmental and policy problems.

 Klowden joined the Institute in 2001 from Jefferies Group Inc., a global investment bank and institutional securities firm.
 As president, he was responsible for directing Jefferies' transition from being primarily a trading firm to becoming a full-service investment bank.